fluffy/ietf/rtcweb-video/draft-ietf-rtcweb-video-03.md

 Acknowledgements
 ================

-The author would like to thank Gaelle Martin-Cocher, Stephan Wenger, and Bernard Aboba for their detailed feedback and assistance with this document.
+The authors would like to thank Gaelle Martin-Cocher, Stephan Wenger, and Bernard Aboba for their detailed feedback and assistance with this document.
 Thanks to Cullen Jennings for providing text and review.
 This draft includes text from draft-cbran-rtcweb-codec.